 So what on earth would inspire someone who loves the very bookish nature of books to purchase a digital reader?
 I asked myself that for years before I was convinced that it would provide its own value.
 The answer for me was that aside from loving books for their own sake, I also do truly love the stories they house.

 In the end, the lure of being able to carry hundreds or even thousands of those stories in the pocket of my handbag was just too great, and my husband purchased one for my birthday.

 A few years later I feel qualified to share a few things you may want to consider if you’re thinking of diving into the digital book age.

 Perhaps some people save money with their Kindle.
 I hoped to.
 It was one of my biggest reasons in favor of purchasing the Kindle.
 I do not save money.

 While it seems logical that a digital book is much less expensive to “manufacture” than a traditional book, Kindle books are not really very much less expensive than their printed versions.
-They are sometimes even more expensive than a new paperback copy of the book, and nearly always cost more than one that is used.
+Sometimes they are even more expensive than a new paperback copy of the book, and they nearly always cost more than one that is used.